cloud-elements/devportal/docs/products/formulas/getting-started.md

 > **NOTE:** The Formula Builder UI leverages *only* our platform formula APIs, so anything you can do in the UI can also be done via our APIs.

 # Creating Formulas via UI

-For this documentation, Salesforce and SendGrid will be used to show an example formula.
-The use case presented is when a contact is created or updated in Salesforce, an email will be sent notifying the user of the origination or change.
-An Element Instance must be created for both of these endpoints prior to creating the following formula.
-Events must be enabled for Salesforce as well.
+To get started, we are going to demonstrate how to create a very simple formula that leverages a few of the different step types.
+This formula will listen for events from a CRM element, and when a contact is created or updated, an email will be sent using the Messaging hub.

-## Building a Formula
+> **NOTE:** For this documentation, it is assumed you have an instance of Salesforce and SendGrid already provisioned, and events *must* be enabled for Salesforce.

 Creating the formula described above using the Formula Builder UI: